denten-papers/xp-routledge/proposal.md

 # Statement of Aims

-The purpose of this volume is to introduce academic readers, along with a broader audience, to the new and growing field of the Digital Humanities (DH), particularly as that field intersects with the research program in the study of literature.
+The purpose of this volume is to introduce academic readers, along with a broader audience, to the growing field of the digital Humanities (DH), particularly as that field intersects with the research program in the study of literature.
 My approach to writing a volume of this sort aims to achieve two
-goals: *first*, descriptive, giving shape and intellectual history to the variety of scholarly practices that loosely identify as the Digital Humanities, and *second*, aspirational, imagining a future for the field more inclusive and more intelligible to concomitant developments in the life of the modern university.
+goals: *first*, descriptive, giving shape and intellectual history to the variety of scholarly practices that loosely identify as the digital humanities, and *second*, aspirational, imagining a future for the field more inclusive and more intelligible to concomitant developments in the life of the modern university.

-As universities across the country and globally invest in programs related to the digital humanities,[^ln-dh] a need arises for a programmatic vision of a field that can guide the formation of certificate programs, research labs, and undergraduate curricula.
-I plan for the present volume to answer the demand for such a vision and to go further by creating a paradigmatic "introduction to the field," which can go on to serve as a foundational text in the study of literature inflected by the Digital Humanities.
+As universities everywhere invest in programs related to the digital humanities,[^ln-dh] a need arises for a programmatic vision of a field that can guide the formation of certificate programs, research labs, and undergraduate curricula.
+I plan for the present volume to answer the demand for such a vision and to go further by creating a paradigmatic "introduction to the field," which can go on to serve as a foundational text in the study of literature inflected by the digital humanities.
 Beyond these goals, I join the editors of the Routledge Literature and Contemporary Thought series in the desire to create a mutually enriching dialog between literary criticism, theory, and recent developments in the digital humanities and computational culture studies.

 [^ln-dh]: For example: In February 2015, U. Penn received $7,000,000 from Penn Arts and Sciences Overseer to establish the Price Lab for the Digital Humanities.
 In December 2014, Yale announced an award in the amount of
-$3,000,000 from The Goizueta Foundation to inaugurate the Digital Humanities Laboratory.
+$3,000,000 from The Goizueta Foundation to inaugurate the digital humanities Laboratory.
 UC Berkeley announced $2,000,000 from the Andrew W. Mellon Foundation to advance digital humanities.
 Stanford has recently launched the Center for Spatial and Textual Analysis.
 University of Michigan opened six new